inatic/magento2-facebookfeed/README.md

 ```

 ### Product data
-The `buildProductXml` function then takes care of fetching the relevant feed data for each of the products and formats this data according to Facebook requirements.
-All product data is accessible from the `$product` object, either by a convenience method like `getName` or by use of the `getAttributeText()` method.
+The `buildProductXml` function takes care of fetching the relevant feed data for each of the products and formats this data according to Facebook requirements.
+All product data is accessible from the `$product` object, either by a convenience method like `getName()` or by use of generic methods like `getData() or `getAttributeText()`.

 ```
 $product->getName();